exasol/row-level-security/doc/user_guide/user_guide.md

 ### Role-based security

 Role-based security is a way to secure a table by assigning one or more roles to each user and specifying the roles which are allowed to see a row for each row in the table.

+#### Roles

+A role in the real world is responsibility that comes with certain privileges.
+In a soccer team for example you have the role of a goal keeper, defenders or a coach.
+All have different responsibilities and different things they are allowed to do.
+The goal keeper for example is the only player in the game allowed to touch the ball with the hands.

+Don't confuse roles with groups.
+In our example the football team would be a group.
+We will talk about [groups in a later section](#group-based-security).

+RLS supports up to 63 general purpose roles.
+Those can be freely named by you.

+You assign roles to users and data rows and RLS matches the assigned roles to determine if a user is allowed to access a row or not.

+There is one additional reserved role that always exists.
+The *public role*.
+If you assign this role to a row in RLS, every user with access to the schema can see this row, independently of that user's own roles.
+So even if a user has no roles assigned at all, that user can still see all rows that have the public role set.

+Note also that if a row has the public role set, other roles have no effect on that row.
+After all it can't be more accessible than being public.

+Assigning the public role to a user has no effect since implicitly all users have that role anyway.

 #### Creating Roles